 Turner 250: Breaking Waves

-This spring, turner Contemporary will present present JMW Turner’s oil sketch 'Waves Breaking on a Lee Shore at Margate (Study for ‘Rockets and Blue Lights’)' as part of Turner 250, a year-long festival celebrating 250 years since the birth of JMW Turner.
+Turner Contemporary presents JMW Turner’s oil sketch 'Waves Breaking on a Lee Shore at Margate (Study for ‘Rockets and Blue Lights’)' as part of Turner 250, a year-long festival celebrating 250 years since the birth of JMW Turner.

 JMW Turner (1775–1851) is considered the most influential British artist of all time.
 Born in London, he developed a deep connection to the sea during childhood visits to Margate, where he attended school.
 From the 1820s, he returned often, travelling by steamer and staying with Sophia Booth, his companion.